jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 :width: 60%
 ```

 &emsp; (b) Change the normal map of the floor object to a diamond plate normal map based on the file [diamond_normal.png](../_downloads/assets/diamond_normal.png).
-See the texture co-ordinates of the floor object so that the textures are repeated four times in both $(u, v)$ directions.
+Set the texture co-ordinates of the floor object so that the textures are repeated four times in both $(u, v)$ directions.

 ```{figure} ../_images/09_Ex1b.png
 :width: 60%